Should You Have a Pool Inspection Before Buying a Home with a Pool?

 - Inspect the plumbing and electrical equipment.

-- Take a peak at the pool cover and the hardware used to secure it.
+- Take a peek at the pool cover and the hardware used to secure it.

 - Inspect the home’s fencing and make sure it meets the neighborhood codes.
 Safety is a must.